CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Image: Garna Zarina | Shutterstock

 There’s a lot happening in your body in early pregnancy—you’re growing a whole human being, after all.
 But there are also a lot of early pregnancy symptoms that can catch you off-guard.
-Pregnancy bloating—along with gas and other unpleasant stomach issues—is definitely on that list.
+Pregnancy bloating—along with gas and other unpleasant stomach issues such as indigestion—is definitely on that list.
 It’s important to point out that bloating during pregnancy is completely normal.
 That said, it can be incredibly uncomfortable.

 If you’re experiencing bloating in early pregnancy, and it’s bothering you, you’re not alone.
 Here’s what you should know about what causes pregnancy bloating, how to relieve it and more.